ethereum/go-ethereum/content/docs/tools/Clef/apis.md

 Clef listens to HTTP requests on `http.addr`:`http.port` (or to IPC on `ipcpath`), with the same JSON-RPC standard as Geth.
 The messages are expected to be [JSON-RPC 2.0 standard](https://www.jsonrpc.org/specification).

-Some of these calls can require user interaction.
-Clients must be aware that responses may be delayed significantly or may never be received if a user decides to ignore the confirmation request.
+Some of these calls can require user interaction in the Clef terminal.
+Responses may be delayed significantly or may never be received if a user decides to ignore the confirmation request.

 The External API is **untrusted**: it does not accept credentials, nor does it expect that requests have any authority.